bbauska/W3Cx-4of5-thru-May-2024/README.md

 There are two different kinds of Web Workers described in the
 specification:

--   <b>Dedicated Web Workers**: threads that are dedicated to one single page/tab.
+-   <b>Dedicated Web Workers</b>: threads that are dedicated to one single page/tab.
 Imagine a page with a given URL that runs a Web Worker that counts in the background 1-2-3- etc.  It will be duplicated if you open the same URL in two different tabs.
 So each independent thread will start counting from 1 at startup time (when the tab/page is loaded).

--   <b>Shared Web Workers**: these are threads which may be shared between different pages of tabs (they must conform to the same-origin policy) on the same client/browser.
+-   <b>Shared Web Workers</b>: these are threads which may be shared between different pages of tabs (they must conform to the same-origin policy) on the same client/browser.
 These threads will be able to communicate, exchange messages, etc. For example, a